 This here is the Aquasana whole house water filter that you and your family could use for the next 6 years straight.
 With a capacity of 600,000 gallons, this whole house filter will make you forget what it’s like to constantly buy and replace your water filters, to the point where you won’t want to go back to countertop filters or filtration pitchers.
 It is not only long-lasting, however, it is also efficient – this Aquasana whole house filter removes 97% of chlorine from every tap in your home.

-It also reduces other contaminants including lead, mercury, herbicides, pesticides, and more.
+It also reduces other water contaminants and impurities including lead, mercury, herbicides, pesticides, and other heavy metals (metal such as iron).
 This makes your everyday comfort increase substantially, both in terms of drinking water, as well as shower water.
 The system includes a filtration tank, a 10" pre-filter, couplings, and valves.
 The fittings are made for 0.75 inch pipe but PEX tubing is not included.
 Of course, as such a long-term filter, it comes at quite the price, but if you consider the long-term value and the high quality, the price is not unreasonable.

 The question you should now be asking yourself is, “what type of whole house system do I need?”, a question that we are going to answer throughout the course of this buying guide, in turn guiding you to the perfect whole home water filter for your requirements.

-As the name suggests, this type of water filter is designed to filter the water supply of your entire home, regardless of whether your kitchen, bathroom or any number of en suites or utility rooms that form part of your property.
+As the name suggests, this type of water purification system is designed to filter the water supply of your entire home, regardless of whether your kitchen, bathroom or any number of en suites or utility rooms that form part of your property.

-In this section, we’re going to help you to visualise the way in which most whole home water filters work:
+In this section, we’re going to help you to visualise the way in which most whole home water filters work with an overview of the water filtration process:

 The installation process is slightly more involved than other point of use systems but is still relatively straightforward for anyone acclimatised to home DIY.
 We suggest following the instructions and ensuring that you choose a suitable permanent location for your new water filter.

 In addition, each filter will need to be changed periodically so ensure that you install your system in an accessible location.
-The process of changing each filter is also straightforward and simply requires you to temporarily switch off the water inlet valve with the entire process taking around 10 minutes.
+Changing filters is also straightforward and simply requires you to temporarily switch off the water inlet valve with the entire process taking around 10 minutes.

 Smaller households may be able to suffice with a flow rate of around 10 – 15 gallons of water per minute but a larger property may require an uprated model.
 If in doubt, we suggest sizing up to future proof your installation.

-Your entire water filtration system will be capable of filtering a certain quantity of water before each individual filter will require replacement.
+House water filtration systems are capable of filtering a certain quantity of water before each individual filter will require replacement.

-At the upper end of the market, many systems are capable of providing your household with over 1,000,000 gallons of clean, filter watered before you even need to think about purchasing a replacement filter.
+At the upper end of the market, many systems are capable of providing your household with over 1,000,000 gallons of clean water before you even need to think about purchasing a replacement filter.

-As a guide, a 500,000 gallon system should last for around 5 years before requiring maintenance.
+As a guide, a 500,000 gallon system should last for around 5 years of treated water before requiring maintenance.

 Whole house water filters are far more capable than any other type of domestic water filter that is available.
-You will find that even the most basic of systems (2 filters) will be sufficient for a property on mains water whereas we suggest a more comprehensive system if you’re utilising well or borehole water.
+You will find that even the most basic of systems (2 filters) will be sufficient for a property on mains water (city water) whereas we suggest a more comprehensive treatment system if you’re utilising well or borehole water.
+We suggest purchasing a water testing kit if unsure.

-If this is the case, make sure that you look for UV filtering and 0.35 micron capability.
+If this is the case, make sure that you look for UV (ultraviolet light) filtering and 0.35 micron capability.

 Our product guide in addition to our comprehensive buying guide should now have you in a position where you can decide not only whether a whole house water filter is the right choice for you, but also which model of water filter is most suitable for your water filtration needs.

-So, these are our choices for the six best whole house water filters on the market right now.
-Each one is suitable for different homes and different situations, although our personal pick is the Reverse Osmosis Revolution filter for those who are after a compromise between the heavy hitters and the cheaper models we have reviewed.
+These are our choices for the six best whole house water filters on the market right now for effective water treatment.
+Each one is suitable for different homes and different situations, although our personal pick is the Reverse Osmosis Revolution filter for those who are after a compromise between the heavy hitters and the cheaper models we have reviewed as part of our whole house water filter reviews.

 Both the Aquasana and iSpring systems would have scored higher if not for their cost.
-If you are in fact after the best and are willing to make a substantial investment, you can't go wrong with either of them.
+If you are in fact after the best water possible and are willing to make a substantial investment, you can't go wrong with either of these house water filter systems.